Friday, March 29, 2024

 The Iberian Peninsula became Roman again because of the Centuries of Reconquista carried out by Kingdoms that descended from Chalremgne’s Empire.
 Britannia was reconquered by Rome in 1066 but after centuries of strife secured independence again in 1604.

 I could add arguments about how modern Western legal systems still have their roots in Roman Law filtered through the Justinian Reforms.
-Or the argument that Feudalism came from the Privatization of Roman Offices.
+Or the fact that various "Feudal" titles came from the Roman Offices.

 I’m posting this on my new Prophecy Blog because my current Eschatology is a mix of Partial Preterism, Postmillennialism and Historicism and this way of looking at Rome is part of Historicism.
 But it’s different from standard Protestant Premillennial Historicism where it’s only Clerically they see eschatologically relevant continuity between the modern world and Ancient Rome.

-The Seventh Day Adventists standard approach to Daniel 7 involves believing modern Italy descends from the Lombard Kingdoms not its Roman remnants, and likewise Spain and Portugal are the Visigoths and Suebi and the Burgundians are Switzerland???
-That last one isn’t even geographically justified, the Arian Burgundian Kingdom was based around Lyon, it was conquered by the Franks before the end of the 6th Century.
-Why the rest of that is wrong somewhat naturally flows from what I already explained.
-But to fill in some gaps the Goths of Ibera were conquered by the Arabs so the Reconquista was against them.
+The Seventh Day Adventists standard approach to Daniel 7 involves believing modern Italy descends from the Lombard Kingdoms not its Roman remnants, and likewise Spain and Portugal are the Visigoths and Suebi and the Burgundians are Switzerland.
+Why that is wrong somewhat naturally flows from what I already explained.
+But to fill in some gaps the Goths of Iberia were conquered by the Arabs so the Reconquista was against them.
 The Lombards were mostly conquered by Charlemagne leaving only a small rump of them left to slowly be absorbed by the Romans around them.
+And the Burgundians were conquered by the Franks.

 Thursday, March 28, 2024